kennism/homelab/tap/minikube/README.md

 `kubectl apply -f namespace-rbac-config.yaml -n dev`

-Create a secret for the workload to be able to push images to the workload repository ( replace the `docker-server` url and `docker-password` with the values which are applicable for your situation ):
+Create a secret for the workload to be able to push images to the workload repository ( replace the `docker-server`, `docker-username` and `docker-password` with the values which are applicable for your situation ):

-`kubectl create secret docker-registry registry-credentials --docker-server='https://fancyregistryname.minikubecr.io' --docker-username='00000000-0000-0000-0000-000000000000' --docker-password='topSecretPassword' -n dev`
+`kubectl create secret docker-registry registry-credentials --docker-server='https://fancyregistryname.minikubecr.io' --docker-username='dockerUser' --docker-password='topSecretPassword' -n dev`

 Deploy the demo `tanzu-java-web-app` workload: